secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 An iframe, or inline frame, is a tag `<iframe> </iframe>` that is used to embed an HTML document inside another HTML document on a website.
 The iframe HTML element can be used to insert content from another source, such as an advertisement, into a web page.

-PathFactory uses iframes to serve content inside Content Tracks.
+PathFactory uses iframes to serve content inside content tracks.
 Some web pages have restrictions that prevent their content from displaying in an iframe.

 - [About iFrame Blocking](https://nook.pathfactory.com/nook/s/article/about-iframe-blocking)